NeoSchema Reference Guide

 if present, it takes priority

-:return: A dictionary with all the key/value pairs, if found; or None if not
+:return: A dictionary with all the key/value pairs, if node is found; or None if not

 nameargumentsreturns